-Ashburn Clinic moved to Alert Level 1 at midnight on Monday the 21st of September.
-We continue to operate our hospital 24/7 and remain open to visitors and outpatients.
-Click here to see details of our Level 1 restrictions.
+Ashburn Clinic continues to operate 24/7 and remains open to visitors and outpatients, with conditions - please click here to see our Level 1 restrictions.

 Concerned about a friend/family member?
 Click here to find out how best to contact them.